-- (i) Paid claims experience data from the Paid Family Leave program in New York in calendar year 2018 and in the first six months of 2019, with claim runouts through June 30, 2019, and historical experience data from similar programs in other states with adjustments for differences in benefits and events that had occurred but were not yet reported. - Data analyzed separately by gender and separately for Bonding, Family Care and Military coverage included: - a.
+- (i) Paid claims experience data from the Paid Family Leave program in New York in calendar years 2018 and 2019, and in the first six months of 2020, with claim runouts through June 30, 2020, and historical experience data from similar programs in other states with adjustments for differences in benefits and events that had occurred but were not yet reported. - (ii) Paid claims experience data in calendar year 2020 from the COVID-19 benefits under Chapter 25 of the Laws of 2020. - (iii) Data analyzed separately by gender and separately for Bonding, Family Care, and Military coverage included: - a.
 Average claim frequency factors; - b.
-Average weekly benefit factors; - c.
-Distribution of claims by duration and average claim duration factors; and - d.
-Average covered payroll of the population making payroll contributions to the program. - (ii) Anticipated shift of claims in New York from disability benefits to Paid Family Leave Benefits due to the higher benefits available; - (iii) Calculation of aggregate claims costs for newborn, adoptive, and foster care bonding, family care and military leave; and - (iv) Adjustment for administrative expenses and profit.
+Annualized increases in average claim frequency factors; - c.
+Average weekly benefit factors; - d.
+Distribution of claims by duration and average claim duration factors; and - e.
+Average covered payroll of the population making payroll contributions to the program. - (iv) Anticipated shift of claims in New York from disability benefits to Paid Family Leave Benefits due to the higher benefits available; - (v) Calculation of aggregate claims costs for newborn, adoptive, and foster care bonding, family care and military leave; and - (vi) Adjustment for administrative expenses and profit.

 The premium rate, like the Family Leave Benefit amount, is set as a percentage of an employee's wage.
-Thus, the premium paid by an employee depends on how much an employee earns: those earning less will pay a lower premium, and those earning more will pay a higher premium as they are eligible for higher benefits, up to the maximum Family Leave Benefits for 2020 of 60% of the statewide average weekly wage.
+Thus, the premium paid by an employee depends on how much an employee earns: those earning less will pay a lower premium, and those earning more will pay a higher premium as they are eligible for higher benefits, up to the maximum Family Leave Benefits for 2021 of 67% of the statewide average weekly wage.
 Employees whose income is at or above the statewide average weekly wage are eligible only for the maximum Family Leave Benefit amount, and therefore their premiums will be a percentage of the statewide average weekly wage.

-Accordingly, based on commonly accepted actuarial principles, the Superintendent has determined that the premium rate for Family Leave Benefits for coverage beginning January 1, 2020 shall be 0.270% of an employee's wages each pay period up to and not to exceed an annual maximum employee contribution of \$196.72.
-If an employee's contributions reach the annual maximum employee contribution of \$196.72 before the end of the calendar year, the employee shall not be liable for any additional contributions for that year.
+Accordingly, based on commonly accepted actuarial principles, the Superintendent has determined that the premium rate for Family Leave Benefits for coverage beginning January 1, 2021 shall be 0.506%, plus 0.005% for the Risk Adjustment for the COVID-19 claims paid under Chapter 25 of the Laws of 2020, for a total of 0.511% of an employee's wages each pay period up to and not to exceed an annual maximum employee contribution of \$385.34.
+If an employee's contributions reach the annual maximum employee contribution of \$385.34 before the end of the calendar year, the employee shall not be liable for any additional contributions for that year.
 Employers shall collect employee contributions consistent with this Decision.